dotnet/EntityFramework.Docs/entity-framework/core/modeling/owned-entities.md

 }
 ```

-This capability also sets owned entity types apart from complex types in EF6.
+This capability sets owned entity types apart from complex types in EF6.

 ## Storing owned types in separate tables

-Unlike EF6 complex types, owned types can be stored in a separate table from the owner.
-In order to override the convention that uses table splitting, you can simply call `ToTable` and provide a different table name.
+Also unlike EF6 complex types, owned types can be stored in a separate table from the owner.
+In order to override the convention that maps an owned type to the same table as the owner, you can simply call `ToTable` and provide a different table name.
 The following example will map OrderDetails and its two addresses to a separate table from Order:

 ``` csharp
 modelBuilder.Entity<Order>().OwnsOne(p => p.OrderDetails, od =>